revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/06-Modules.md

 <summary><b>Show Answer</b></summary>
 <blockquote markdown="1">

-For small-scale applications, eagerly loading modules would be good.
-But as the application grows the load time will increase if everything is loaded at once.
-Lazy loading allows Angular to load components and modules as and when they're needed.
+For small-scale applications, eagerly loading modules would be good.But as the application grows the load time will increase if everything is loaded at once.Lazy loading allows Angular to load components and modules as and when they're needed.

 For large-scale applications, lazy-loading modules would be good.